 Deep Coverage

 We can see that it carries elements of both a Cover-4 and a Cover-2 scheme.
-On one side of the field, we see the Cornerback dropping back to take 1/4 of the deep field with the safety on that side taking the next 1/4.
-This leaves the other safety left the responsibility of handling the other 1/2 of the deep field.
+On one side of the field, we see the Cornerback dropping back to take 1/4 of the deep field, with the safety on that side taking the next 1/4.
+This leaves the other safety staff with the responsibility of handling the other 1/2 of the deep field.

 It is reasonable to expect that the cornerback who drops deep is doing so on the same side in which there is a nickel, or slot, corner.
 This is because this defensive back is more adept at covering the boundary zone than a linebacker is.